blim200000/rvautomation/README.md

 needed for your ESP8266 based chip.

 release log:

-  04.09.2019 - 17:11 - uploaded 2 arduino schetches for prototyped heating devices.
+04.09.2019 - 17:11
+- uploaded 2 arduino schetches for prototyped heating devices.
 - uploaded MQTT topic hierarchy.
+04.09.2019 - 22:50
-               22:50 - updated code on both clients to only publish when temp and humidity changes.
+- updated code on both clients to only publish when temp and humidity changes.
+05.01.2019 - 09:35
+- added WiFi manager support, but want to add mqtt broker settings into web app of wifimanager.